On the attainment of the Wasserstein--Cramer--Rao lower bound: Wasserstein efficiency in one-parameter models

+which does not depend on $\widetilde{\theta}$ up to additive constant.
+Therefore, the model $p(x;\widetilde{\theta})$ is an e-geodesic with respect to the Otto metric as introduced in \cite{ay2024information}.
+In other words, the model $p(x;\theta)$ is an e-geodesic with respect to the Otto metric up to monotone reparametrization. \end{proof}

-Since an e-geodesic with respect to the Wasserstein metric can be viewed as a Wasserstein analogue of the one-parameter exponential family, Corollary~\ref{cor_geodesic} is a natural generalization of the classical result on attainment of the Cramer--Rao lower bound \cite{Fisher_efficiency,Fisher_efficiency2}.
-We give several examples of Wasserstein efficient estimators.
+Since an e-geodesic with respect to the Otto metric can be viewed as a Wasserstein analogue of the one-parameter exponential family, Corollary~\ref{cor_geodesic} is a natural generalization of the classical result on attainment of the Cramer--Rao lower bound \cite{Fisher_efficiency,Fisher_efficiency2}.
+The parameter transformation $\widetilde{\theta}=h(\theta)$ in the proof is similar to a unit-speed parametrization of a curve on a Riemannian manifold.
+We give several examples of Wasserstein efficient estimators for $d=1$.